 - Poison ivy is NOT contagious.

-- You can get poison ivy by touching the plant’s oils or something else that “urushiol” has touched.
+- You can get poison ivy by touching the plant’s oils or something else that the plant’s oils (“urushiol”) has touched.

 - See your health care provider if the rash is over most of your body, it looks infected, there’s swelling, it doesn’t get better in 2-3 weeks, or you’re not sure if the rash is from poison ivy.

 Do you know what causes poison ivy rash?
-It’s the sap oil that’s made by poison ivy plants that’s responsible for irritant reactions.
+It’s the sap oil that’s made by the poison ivy plant that’s responsible for irritant reactions, called “urushiol”.
 It’s the same substance that’s found in poison oak and poison sumac plants.
 If you’ve had a skin rash after coming in contact with one or more of these plants, you may already know that it’s uncomfortable, but not everyone is sensitive to these plants.

 What is poison ivy?